defold/doc/docs/en/manuals/extender-docker-images.md

 ---

 # Available Docker images
-Below is the list of all avaialble Docker images in public Registry.
+Below is the list of all available Docker images in public Registry.
 The images can be used to run Extender in environment with old SDKs that are no longer supported.

 |SDK               |Image tag                                                                                              |Platform name (in Extender's config) |Defold version that used image |
 |------------------|-------------------------------------------------------------------------------------------------------|-------------------------------------|-------------------------------|